 Slow Sundays are...

-The creak of bedsprings.
+The creak of bedsprings on Sundays.
 The hiss of the coffee percolator.
 The feeling of arms around your waist, duvets wrapped around your waist, jammies tangled up to your waist.
 Sluggish subway journeys; faces telling of late nights, great nights, date nights.
 Speckled around the carriage are faces hungover, pale and chugging fizzy juice.
 Faces made up with slicked back hair for an early morning shift.
 Faces bare and faces smiling.
 Couples with hands locked together, a gentle brush of a thumb across the back of a hand.
 That is a slow Sunday.

 Sundays are for being slow, at least every once and a while.
 Sundays are for warm croissants, fresh coffee beans, the crinkle of newspapers and the feel of soft pyjamas.
 Sundays are for taking time to s i m p l y b e.
 To catch your breath after a long, hectic week.
 Sundays are for slow music, like Florence and the Machine, Banks or Bombay Bicycle Club, Sundays are for open mouth kisses, morning after kisses, brunch greeting kisses, in between laughing kisses.